Our new music editor Pete Wisher breaks down seven artists who you should all be listening out for this year…

-One amusing thing to come out of Boniface’s recent London headline show at Hoxton Square Bar - several fans commented on Twitter that it had been the best 25 minute headline gig they’d witnessed, to which the Winnipeg native replied with ‘‘I’m sorry that’s all the songs we know how to play’’.
+One amusing thing to come out of Boniface’s recent London headline show at Hoxton Square Bar – several fans commented on Twitter that it had been the best 25-minute headline gig they’d witnessed, to which the Winnipeg native replied with ‘‘I’m sorry that’s all the songs we know how to play’’.
 Point is despite the lack of quantity in Boniface’s creations that are available for the masses to consume, there more than enough quality to make up for it.
-After emerging with his synth-tastic debut single ‘I Will Not Return as a Tourist’ in the latter half of 2017, last year has seen an ever increasing level of productivity from the Boniface camp.
-His latest offering ‘Fumbling’ weaves like a poetic tapestry through dark electronica and sincere lyricism, while ‘Dear Megan’ and ‘Phantom Limbs’ are jaunty indie pop numbers that throb with pure energy.
-It’s been a fun ride watching this still-youthful multi instrumentalist mature with each release, and the live credentials from playing The Great Escape and touring with the likes of Lo Moon, Blaenavon and Lets Eat Grandma this year are only getting more notable.
+After emerging with his synth-tastic debut single ‘I Will Not Return as a Tourist’ in the latter half of 2017, last year has seen an ever-increasing level of productivity from the Boniface camp.
+His latest offering ‘Fumbling’ weaves like a poetic tapestry through dark electronica and sincere lyricism, while ‘Dear Megan’ and ‘Phantom Limbs’ are jaunty indie-pop numbers that throb with pure energy.
+It’s been a fun ride watching this still-youthful multi-instrumentalist mature with each release, and the live credentials from playing The Great Escape and touring with the likes of Lo Moon, Blaenavon and Lets Eat Grandma this year are only getting more notable.

-A recent tweet from Boniface’s Twitter account reads ‘‘boniface LP coming in 2029’’ - one can only hope this is a typo or a dark joke, because I’m not sure we can wait THAT long.
+A recent tweet from Boniface’s Twitter account reads ‘‘boniface LP coming in 2029’’ – one can only hope this is a typo or a dark joke because I’m not sure we can wait THAT long.

-Mansionair have been around for a fair few years - consider them the veteran entry on this list if you will - but 2018 was a massive step forward for the Australian trio.
+Mansionair has been around for a fair few years – consider them the veteran entry on this list if you will – but 2018 was a massive step forward for the Australian trio.
 Their captivating take on atmospheric electronica-meets-pop really has taken full shape and maturity in recent releases ‘Violet City’, ‘Technicolour’ and ‘Falling’, Jack Frogratt’s wistful vocal lines intertwining beautifully with the delicate instrumentals and intricately minimal productions provided by guitarist Lachlan Bostock and drummer Alex Nicholls.
 They’ve also been sought after remixers, working with the likes of Portugal.
 The Man, Death Cab for Cutie and Rhye to say a few, whilst notching up a Grammy nomination for their feature on electronic powerhouse ODESZA’s compelling single ‘Line of Sight’.
 I became a fan of this band back in 2015 when they toured with CHVRCHES, and I’d like to state unequivocally that it is simply criminal that they only just now getting the recognition they deserve.

 So what’s on the cards for Mansionair in 2019?
 More music has been teased, and the band are embarking on their first headline tour of North America in Spring.
 While their run of Europe scheduled for November this year was sadly postponed, here’s hoping this talented act can make it across the pond in the near future.